Dry Floor, group exhibition. HOXTON 253 exhibition space, London (2021)

-cloned voice speech synthesis, video, crt tv, soil, etchings, wheat seeds
+cloned voice speech synthesis, video, crt tv, soil, etchings on cotton paper, (growing) wheat seeds

 clay, palm leaves

 The spine is a pillar of bone, each organ is connected to each bone.

 Plastikforbindelser is a generative series in constant change.
 It is comprised of objects that respond to their local environment, including found objects and commodities from garbage containers, to natural sites, to shops, to studio spaces.
 The objects protrude from surfaces in the space, connected in a network of new signs before they face their inevitable course of dissolving, returning to the shop, to the garbage container or to be consumed.
 The series emerged from work conducted in Raadvad (a cultivated forest area), combining the clay with fish fins, rabbit ears, branches, and objects from the workshop, e.g., computer-extracted gold.
 At Dry Floor, the new objects in the series were extracted from the local surroundings; the clay extends the spine of the palm leave, preserved with what they absorbed from the garbage container, such as snail droppings and houses.